-Typically in seismic assessments, the seismic strength for all structures and equipment that could terminate accident progression or mitigate the consequences of a postulated accident is evaluated.
-This includes both Group 1 and Group 2 structures and equipment for the PSA-based seismic margin assessment work completed in 2008.
-However, for the most recent work to meet commitments to the Canadian Nuclear Safety Commission, the seismic PSA (see Section 6.4.5) did not credit Group 1 equipment, which results in an overestimation of quantified plant risk.
+Typically, the seismic strength for all structures and equipment that could terminate accident progression or mitigate the consequences of a postulated accident is evaluated.
+This included both Group 1 and Group 2 structures and equipment for the PSA-based seismic margin assessment work completed in 2008.
+However, for the most recent work to meet commitments to the Canadian Nuclear Safety Commission, the seismic PSA did not credit Group 1 equipment, which results in an overestimation of quantified plant risk.
 Provided that safety goals were met, this was deemed an acceptable approach with the intent to add Group 1 structures and equipment later to the seismic PSA in a subsequent update subject to benefit cost considerations.